 These are for portable appliances.
 Additional circuits include dedicated circuits for fixed appliances, such as an electric range or oven, a microwave, a dishwasher, and a garbage disposal.
 Refrigerators often have their own circuit, but this is not commonly required.
 All countertop receptacles and any receptacle within 6 feet of a sink must be GFCI-protected.

 Kitchen lighting must be supplied by a separate 15-amp (minimum) circuit.

 Living Room, Dining Room, and Bedrooms

-These rooms require that a wall switch be placed beside the entry door of the room so that you can light the room before entering it.
-It can either control a ceiling light, a wall light, or a receptacle for plugging in lamp.
+These rooms require that a wall switch is placed beside the entry door of the room so that you can light the room before entering it.
+It can either control a ceiling light, a wall light, or a receptacle for plugging in a lamp.
 The ceiling fixture must be controlled by a wall switch rather than a pull chain.
 Wall receptacles may be placed no farther than 12 feet apart on any wall surface.
 Any wall section wider than 2 feet must have a receptacle.
 Dining rooms usually require a separate 20-amp circuit for one outlet used for a microwave, entertainment center, or window air conditioner.

 Special care is needed in stairways to ensure all of the steps are lighted properly.
 Three-way switches are required at the top and bottom of the stairs.
 If the stairs turn, you may need to add additional lighting to accommodate the area to be illuminated.

 These areas can be long and need adequate lighting.
 Be sure to place enough lighting so shadows are not cast when walking.
 Remember, hallways are often escape routes in the event of inclement weather and emergencies.
 A hallway over 10 feet long is required to have an outlet for general purpose.

 Three-way switches are required for the two ends of the hallway.
 If there are more doors served by a hallway, such as for a bedroom or two, you may want to add a four-way switch near the door outside of each room.